Middle School (5-8)

 We ask each student applying to Middle School to address several short-answer questions about him or herself and write a one-page essay about a topic of his or her choice.
 In addition, each student should submit a piece of writing produced at their current school.

-Sign and submit the Student Evaluation form to two of your child's current teachers.
+Sign and submit the Student Evaluation form to your child's current teacher and to another current or recent former teacher.
 The form can be sent to teachers directly from your online application.
 The teachers should send this form directly to San Francisco Friends School.

 Sign and submit the transcript request form to the registrar or guidance counselor of your child's current school.
 We ask for the last two years of report cards or progress reports.
 Records should be sent directly to the Admissions Office.

 Applicants to 6th grade: Please submit the student‘s most recent standardized test results.
 We do not require a specific test.
 We accept the results of whichever standardized test your child has most recently taken.
 Usually the school registrar will include these results with the transcripts.

 Applicants to 5th grade: Testing is not required however you are welcome to submit recent standardized test results.